Your Position: Home - Auto Bearing - The Ultimate Buyer's Guide for Purchasing Thrust Roller Bearings

 Radial rigidity

-The higher the bearing rigidity, the more force needed to move the shaft when in use.
+The higher the bearing rigidity, the more force is needed to move the shaft when in use.

 These bearings typically come with a manufactured offset between the inner and outer raceway.
 When the angular contact bearings are installed, the offset is removed which causes the balls to press into the raceway without any outside application force.
-This is called preloading and the process increases bearing rigidity even before the bearing sees any application forces.
+This is called preloading, and the process increases bearing rigidity even before the bearing encounters any application forces.

 For more information, please visit One-Way Thrust Ball Bearings.